TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.45.md

 ---

-And he entered into the temple, and began to cast out them that sold,
+He entered into the temple, and began to drive out those who bought and sold in it,